ClearCB/ProyectVLCShuffle/README.md

 Then ill make a module called "songIsUnique" and it will check if the song is repeated or not.

 Since i forgot to import random and it will be needed later, ill import at this commit and add a new feature that will select a random song from the library.

+We add a new featur which consist on creating a playlist so we have our dictionary with the songs.